SiverDX/quality_food/README.md

 - `no_quality_recipes`: Entries will not roll for quality (useful in case items can be crated back and forth)
 - `handle_compacting`: If enabled then (de)compacting results should retain quality automatically without having to specify the relevant recipes

+The bonus quality a quality ingredient provides is configurable for the crafting table (`crafting_bonus`)

 Cooking quality items will store a quality bonus within the furnace / cooking pot / ...
 - Higher quality will store a higher bonus per cooked item
 - Once enough bonus is stored particles will start to show